Galveston Child Support & Custody Lawyers

 Here at The Law Offices and Mediation Center of Susan M. Edmonson, we are sensitive to the importance of carefully balancing the needs of both children and parents.
 Our Galveston child support and custody attorneys are empathetic to your cause and determined to aggressively defend you in court.
 We want to preserve the relationship between you and the other parent if possible, but most of all uphold the best interests of you and your children.

-Call us today at (409) 239-0100 so that our compassionate family law attorneys can support all of your questions regarding child custody and child support.
+Call (409) 239-0100 or contact us online so that our compassionate family law attorneys can support all of your questions regarding child custody and child support.
+Visit our divorce lawyer reviews to see why clients choose our Galveston family law firm.

 Child Custody in the State of Texas